-The external service is invoked by Angie when it needs to perform certificate renewal under the ACME protocol.
-Requests and data are proxied to FastCGI, SCGI, or similar servers using directives such as fastcgi pass, scgi pass, etc.
+Angie invokes the external service when certificate updates are needed via the ACME protocol.
+Requests and data are proxied to FastCGI, SCGI, or similar servers using directives such as fastcgi_pass, scgi_pass, etc.

 The service must return a 2xx status code, which can be sent via the Status header.
 Any other code is treated as an error, and certificate renewal is halted.
 Output from the service is ignored.